 Image

 Migration and Narrative.
-Key Terms and Concepts
+Key Terms and Concepts.
+Revised edition

 The Glossary includes key terms from discourses on migration, integration, narrative, and media representation that will be used frequently in Opprtunities.
 In addition to these thematic areas, the glossary provides relevant terminology from corpus linguistics, quantitaive media studies, and narrative theory.
 This wide semantic field gives shape to our two core concepts, the Cross Talk and the Level telling Field.